iamawebgeek/jQuiteLight/README.md

 npm install jquitelight
 ```

-If you have [bower](http://bower.io) installed in your pc, you can install it with command:
+If you have [bower](http://bower.io) installed in your pc, you can install the plugin using the command:
 ```
 bower install jquitelight
 ```